mail87523/ESP32-Async-WebServer-WebSocket-JSON-PID-Controller-Thermostat/README.md

 Code is a mix of collected and modified projects from github.

-As a result we got an example of one solution for PID Controller with visualization in a Web browser.
+As a result we got example of one solution for PID Controller with visualization in a Web browser.

 Feel free to be inspired and make improve of this project, and if You like to support this project feel free to contact me through mail